 I’m not going to pretend I’m raking it in as a freelance writer.
-Of course, that doesn’t mean it won’t do so in the future.
+Of course, that doesn’t mean it won’t do so.
 I’ve only been doing it full-time for a little over a year.
 Who knows what the future may hold?
 More importantly, I have achieved one thing.
 I’m making enough money for my girlfriend and me to see the world.

 In this year we’ve gone from barely scraping together enough to live, to being able to travel across three continents (If you want to know more about that kind of life read my article 8 things you need to know about travelancing).
 Most months we break even and some we even end up ahead.

 So how did I do it?
-And how can you?
+And, more importantly, how can you?

 Choose your niche